-The diagram on the following page gives an overview of the number of reports we received about firms' and solicitors' behaviour in 2017/18 and the outcomes recorded in the same period.
+The 'Concerns reported to us 2017/18' [#Concerns] diagram gives an overview of the number of reports we received about firms' and solicitors' behaviour in 2017/18 and the outcomes recorded in the same period.
 There is no linear relationship between the number of reports we receive and the number of outcomes in a 12-month period.
 This is because not all cases will be resolved within that timeframe.

 Most of our investigations are resolved within a year.
-In 2017/18, the median time taken to complete an initial assessment of a concern raised with us was four days.
+In 2017/18, the median time taken to complete an initial assessment of a concern raised with us was four days. $\frac{1(\#n1)}{1}$.
 The median time taken to complete an investigation was 88 days.
 However, if, for example, a matter is referred to the SDT, or there is other activity such as a police investigation or we receive further related reports, it may take much longer.